 It certainly is Sharon.
 Thank you for your comment!

-This looks like such a warm, comforting meal!
+This was such a warm, comforting meal!
 I love that you nestle the chops down into the veggies and let them cook for a while to absorb all those flavors.
 YUM!

 Thanks Ashley!! 🙂

 Mom’s have the best recipes, don’t they!
 I’m just like you…I have to plan out my meals!
-This sounds amazing and looks delish!
-Can’t wait to give this a try!
+This was amazing and delish!

 Thank you so much Amanda!
 I appreciate it!

-My pork chops almost always turn out dry, but yours look perfect!
-I’m goin to have to try them 🙂 Thanks for sharing!
+My pork chops almost always turn out dry, so I tried your recipe and it was perfect! 🙂 Thanks for sharing!

 Thank you Jennifer!
 I appreciate it.